sleak-lbl/weekly-emails/items/webinar.md

 - **Announcements and CFPs:** upcoming conferences, workshops, or other events.

-- **Topic-of-the-day:** This month's topic is "The cscratch1 crash and Lustre file striping".
+- **Topic-of-the-day:** This month's topic is "The cscratch1 crash".
   Cori had a major outage during the last two weeks.
 We're still investigating the root cause but the trigger conditions appear to relate to files with a very large stripe count.
-  We'll give a brief overview of the crash and then talk a bit about Lustre File Striping and how to choose a good setting, and some Q&A, with NERSC's Doug Jacobsen (Computational Systems Group), Glenn Lockwood (Storage Systems Group) and Lisa Gerhardt and Alberto Chiusole (Data and Analytics Services).
+  We'll give an overview of the crash, the conditions that we think triggered it and the impacts users might be seeing.
+We'll also have some Q&A with NERSC's Doug Jacobsen (Computational Systems Group), Glenn Lockwood (Storage Systems Group) and Lisa Gerhardt and Alberto Chiusole (Data and Analytics Services).

-  We'll do a deeper debrief on the crash in a later meeting - currently we are still investigating the root cause.
-But we can say a little about what we have found, and how to get the most from Lustre cscratch1 without risking stability.
+  We're still investigating the root cause, so a deeper analysis will be a topic for a future meeting.
+But we can discuss what we know so far, tips for working around impacts you experience as a result, and how we debug this kind of issue.

 - **Coming up:** Nominations and requests for future topics